-As a chemist and educator, I am interested in both chemical research and education research, as well as teaching my students.
+As a chemist and educator, I am interested in both chemical research and education research.
+Expanding my knowledge in both these areas helps me to become a better teacher for my students.
 I also have a strong interest in service to Florida Tech, the Melbourne community and my profession.

 B.S.
 Virginia Tech 1995